What Is Tinnitus?

 Differential Diagnosis

-Tinnitus is a symptom that can have several underlying causes.
-Etiologic investigation is essential to identify treatable conditions and guide treatment in a targeted manner.
+Tinnitus is a symptom with several possible underlying causes.
+Etiologic investigation is essential to identify treatable conditions and guide targeted treatment.

 Ménière's Disease